 We are currently partners with a number of community organisations who coordinate and run the following programs.
 These include:

-For more information head to Our Partners pages or the specific program pages listed below.
+For more information head to Our Partners pages.

 Our Community Partners are currently running a number of services and programs.
 These include: